U.S. Federal Loan

 - Your data and/or your parent data on the FAFSA was incorrect and the error has been corrected.

-If you wish to make changes to your award letter or have questions please contact us via the VFAO Student Support Site or contact us.
+If you wish to make changes to your award letter or have questions contact us via this email.